 Hipot testing is the best way to detect if there are any malfunctions in an electrical product.
 If an electrical product passes the hipot test, you can rest easy knowing that it can function safely and properly.
 If an electrical product fails the hipot test, it means it either has a workmanship or assembly defect, which can eventually lead to an insulation breakdown.
-Luckily, the experts at North Central Electric are here to help you avoid these non-effective industry practices, so here’s a breakdown of what repeating the hipot test can do to the cabling of your electrical equipment.
+Luckily, the experts at North Central Electric are here to help you avoid these non-effective industry practices, so here’s a breakdown of what the repetition of hipot test voltage can do to the cabling of your electrical equipment.

 What is Hipot Testing?